wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-aadconnectsync-attributes-synchronized.md

 	wacn.date=""/>

-# Azure AD Connect Sync: Attributes synchronized to Azure Active Directory
+# Azure AD Connect sync: Attributes synchronized to Azure Active Directory

 This topic lists the attributes that are synchronized by Azure AD Connect sync.<br>
 The attributes are grouped by the related Azure AD app.